 Incoming or Outgoing Tides

-Whether the tide is coming in or going out, you have a good chance at catching fish.
-However, fishing during a slack tide or a flat tide is rarely productive.
-Slack tides are basically the very end of a tide transitioning into the next (i.e. the end of high tide, just starting to go out).
+When there is little to no moving water, that’s referred to as “slack tide” or a flat tide — fishing during this period is rarely productive.
+Slack tides are an in-between period where you are essentially waiting before the tide transitions into the next phase (i.e. the end of high tide, waiting for the outgoing tide to start).
 Occasionally, saltwater anglers will refer to an extended period of slack water that lasts for hours as a “flat tide.”

 How to Check the Tides